ethereum-optimism/superchain-ops/tasks/conduit/001-upgrade-04/README.md

 The proposal should be treated as the source of truth and used by the multisig signers to verify the correctness of the onchain operations.

-The playbook can be used for the following chains:
+The playbook can be used for the following chains, which is the set of chains controlled by `0x4a4962275DF8C60a80d3a25faEc5AA7De116A746`.
-- Lyra Mainnet, chain ID 957
+- Lyra Mainnet
-- Mode Mainnet, chain ID 34443
+- Mode Mainnet
-- Orderly Mainnet, chain ID 291
+- Orderly Mainnet
+- Public Goods Network Mainnet

 ## Setup